-Collagen Cross Linking is the only treatment available that halts the progression of Keratoconus and partially reverses the corneal steepening caused by the disease.
-The first ever patient was successfully treated in 1998 and at AVC we have been performing Collagen Cross Linking treatment since 2007.
+Collagen Cross Linking is the only treatment available that halts the progression of the condition and partially reverses the corneal steepening caused by the disease.
+The first ever patient was successfully treated in 1998 and at AVC we have been performing Collagen Cross-Linking treatment since 2007.
 We offer epithelium-off treatment, this is when a corneal flap is created in the thin outer layer (epithelium) of the cornea which allows the liquid Riboflavin (Vitamin B12) to more easily penetrate the corneal tissue whilst being exposed to UV light.
-This non invasive procedure eliminates the need for a corneal graft and also can correct some of the patients prescription.
+This non-invasive procedure eliminates the need for a corneal graft and also can correct some of the patients prescription.

-The progression of Keratoconus is halted through the process of photopolymerisation which is caused by the addition of Riboflavin under UV light, this leads to oxygen radicals enabling for the development of strong collagen bonds.
+The progression of the condition is halted through the process of photopolymerisation which is caused by the addition of Riboflavin under UV light, this leads to oxygen radicals enabling for the development of strong collagen bonds.

 This technique strengthens the chemical bonds in the cornea which increases the thickness and stabilises the cornea, consequently stopping the progression of the disease.
 Treatment is only required once to cause a permanent change.